kyegomez/zeta/README.md

 ### ZetaCloud
 Train or finetune any model on any cluster in 1 click with zetacloud, just pass in your file and the GPU type and quantity you want!
 To gain access first `pip install zetascale` then run `zeta -h` in the terminal.
+[Here is the docs for more](https://zeta.apac.ai/en/latest/zeta/cloud/main/)

 - Flexible Pricing with pooling from many clouds
 - Easy Deployment with 1 click